devopscenter/dcDemoBlog-web/README.md

 can run the commands to create the django project inside the container, and then once they are created you can edit the files on your host using your normal editing tools.
 The changes will show up in the container and the hosts because they refer to the same place.

-To enter the container:
+To enter the container execute:

-    - execute:

         ./enter-container.sh
             - Select the web container